carbon-evolution/process_injection_detector/README.md

 ## Testing with the Included Test DLL

-This project includes a harmless test DLL source file (`test_injection.c`) and two injection scripts that you can use to safely test the process injection detection capabilities:
+This project includes a harmless test DLL source file (`test_injection.c`) and an injection script that you can use to safely test the process injection detection capabilities.

-1. **inject_test.py**: Basic injection script for simple testing
-2. **improved_inject_test.py**: Enhanced script with better UI and error handling

 ### Compiling the Test DLL